For A Better Tomorrow

 Within the Tampa community, John serves as an active foster parent for our city's most at-risk youth, volunteers at our local schools, and serves on numerous boards and committees.

-We need leaders who will work to increase Tampa's housing supply and supply of affordable housing.
-We also need to fight to expand our mass transit system to provide all in Tampa an affordable and reliable means of navigating our city.
+We need leaders who will work to increase Tampa's housing supply and supply of affordable housing, provide solutions for delivering access to affordable nutrition, and fight to expand our mass transit system.

-We must also work to strengthen ties between the city and our local universities and connect entrepreneurs and Tampa's innovation and technology community to make Tampa a vibrant place to start and grow a business.
+We must connect entrepreneurs and Tampa's innovation and technology community and support our business incubators and accelerators to make Tampa a vibrant place to start and grow a business.

 We need to focus on potholes, parks, sidewalks, and streetlights.
 We also need to ensure new development in our neighborhoods matches and enriches the neighborhood's character.